Verdena: Endkadenz

 On 2 September 2016 a split EP came out in collaboration with losonouncane, simply titled Split EP.
 The two bands decided to record a pair of covers by the other artist.
 Verdena would play two songs from losonouncane's DIE album, specifically Tanca and Carne, while the latter recorded a cover for each volume of Endkadenz, specifically Diluvio and Identikit.

+Volevo Magia

+In September 2022, the band released Volevo Magia, their seventh studio album, marking their return after a long hiatus since their previous 2015 project.
+The record, issued by Capitol Records / Universal Music, was followed by a tour across major Italian clubs starting in October of the same year.

+After the tour, in 2023, longtime bassist Roberta Sammarelli announced her departure from the band, a decision made public in October 2025.
+After nearly thirty years together, she chose to pursue a new path with the supergroup "Sì!
+Boom!
+Voilà!", while brothers Alberto and Luca Ferrari stated that they would continue as a duo and were working on a new album.

 Lyrics

 Alberto writes the lyrics of their songs, just the lyrics have often been criticized for the lack of external content, Alberto, however, stated several times to write solely to the melody and music, so that the words give only "color disk "without then tell stories or convey some meaning.
 The texts are not written but with the cut-up technique (as typified by the first album by the Italian band Afterhours).
 The composition of the texts are first singing in a fake British musical based on the track and then replace the English words with Italian words that sound good.
 The texts, as already mentioned, have no meaning or political narrative, but they are Alberto dream-like hallucinations.
 In another interview Alberto said: "They can in my opinion be interpreted differently, depending on the person, or at the time. [...]
 Everyone has his things differently and feel differently.
 My lyrics don't make sense, and at the same time have more than one.
 They also have three/four."